ovidiu-ionescu/iron-mockside/README.md

 - ``` `delay 1000``` means the reply will delay with 1000 milliseconds
 since the timer was reset.

+Optionally, a profile label could be added which would make the response specific to the current profile.

 Example config file:

 ```